DongxuGuo1997/TransNet/README.md

 │   │   │   ├── clip_xxx/  # 786 clips
 └── (+ files and folders containing the raw data)
 ```
 <b> Note </b>: No need to gather all datasets.
-The benchmark works normally with arbitrary combination of supported datasets.
+The benchmark works normally with arbitrary subset of supported datasets when only the paths to desired datasets are specified.

 ## Interface
 At the heart of TransNet data blocks is the [`TransDataset`](https://github.com/DongxuGuo1997/TransNet/blob/main/src/dataset/trans/data.py) class.